nagylzs/runtree/README.md

 2. `inherit_envs` is `false`, then the base environment updated with the locally defined `envs`, and the resulting env is used to start a new process.
-3. Otherwise, if `inherit_envs` is `true`, then the environment is first calculated for the parent, then it is updated with the locally defined `envs`, and the resulting env is used to start a new process.
+3. Otherwise, if `inherit_envs` is `true`, then the environment is first calculated for the parent, then it is updated with the locally defined `envs`, and the resulting envs are used to start a new process.

 For example, if you want to start with a clean empty environment and define every value locally in the run node: